SpiNNakerManchester/SpiNNer/docs/source/spinner-wiring-stats.rst

 	available wire lengths:
-	  --wire-length L [L ...], -l L [L ...] specify one or more available wire lengths in meters --minimum-wire-arc-height H
-	                        the minimum height of the arc formed by a wire connecting two boards in meters (a heuristic for determining the slack to allow when selecting wires)
+	  --wire-length L [L ...], -l L [L ...] specify one or more available wire lengths in meters --minimum-slack H     the minimum slack to allow in a wire connecting two boards in meters

 	board physical dimensions:
 	  --board-dimensions W H D